thospel/perl-DHCP-Test/README.md

     If this option is used the DHCP server will send its responses back to _IP_.
-    So if this is not a local IP the program will normally not see the DHCP response so only do that if you have a cunning plan.
+    So if this is not a local IP the program will normally not see the DHCP response so only do that if you have a cunning plan (see the EXAMPLE section for these)

     Notice that this option is the way you tell a DHCP server to select an address from a different subnet than the one with the DHCP server address.

-    Also notice that this option by default will try to listen on port `67` (unless the [--listen](#listen) option is given) which means you typically can't use this on a host that runs a DHCP server or DHCP relay)
+    Also notice that this option by default will try to listen on port `67` which means you typically can't use this on a host that runs a DHCP server or DHCP relay.
+That is unless the [--listen](#listen) option is given which allows you to wait for responses from another port combined with a cunning plan to make sure responses get to this port (again see the EXAMPLE section)

 - --ttl _INT_

     Sends the request packets with the given Time to live (hop limit).
 This is a way in which you can avoid a packet from traveling too far.
 This will typically only make sense if you are not doing a broadcast.

+- --circuit\_id _STRING_

+    Pass the given string as the Circuit ID Sub-option in a Relay Agent Information Option.
+The Sub-option is not sent if this option is not given.
+Normally only used in combination with the [gateway](#gateway) option.

+- --remote\_id _STRING_

+    Pass the given string as the Remote ID Sub-option in a Relay Agent Information Option.
+The Sub-option is not sent if this option is not given.
+Normally only used in combination with the [gateway](#gateway) option.

 - --fou _ADDRESS_